Celebrating Sixteen Years Online.

 Sustaining the Nomadic Life

 As has been described in greater detail at my Nomadic Watercraft page, Nomadic Peoples are defined as being those who move from one place to another rather than settling permanently in one location, usually for the purpose of hunting, herding, or to offer skills in trade.
-Here we have explored a somewhat more modern version... a larger image of which can be found here in PDF format.
-Much of what follows will reiterate what has been written in my Nomadic Watercraft article, but even so what follows remains entirely relevant.
+In this case, in order to preserve the essential nomadic characteristics of mobility and independence I have explored a somewhat more modern version... a land-based container home.

 Essential Characteristics

-Rather than viewing such a structure merely as a roof over one's head, I view any dwelling place as being one's habitat.
-My use of the word habitat here is quite intentional, for if the structure has been successfully designed, one will feel very much 'at home' while living there.
-A place where you feel at ease and that will always invoke good feelings.
-In other words, you will want to live there because you like being there.
+In order to address the latter characteristic, rather than viewing such a structure merely as a roof over one's head, it should be viewed as one's habitat.
+If it has been successfully designed, you will feel very much 'at home' while living there.
+In other words, a place where you feel at ease and that will always invoke good feelings.
+You will want to live there because you like being there.

 The Shipping Container as a Dwelling